varshitha-punati/DataModelling-SF-Admin/README.md

 - We can also have roll-up summary fields in master-detail relationships which helps us to calculate values from child records by using aggregate functions like  	Count, Sum,  Min, Max.
 - The master-detail field is required on the detail record’s page layout.
 - We can only create a maximum of 2 master-detail relationships per object.
 In a master-detail relationship both the objects are strongly coupled to each other.
+- # Lookup Relationship
+- In this, both objects are loosely coupled, which means that if one gets deleted then the related object will not get deleted.

+- The behavior of the Look-Up relationship:

+- In this, objects are loosely coupled.
+- When a parent's record gets deleted, the child remains in existence.
+- We cannot create a roll-up summary field in a lookup relationship.
+- Parent and child records have their own sharing and security settings in look-up relationships.
+- The Look-Up relationship field is not mandatory by default but we can select a checkbox to make it mandatory in lightning.
+- We can have a maximum of 40 look-ups per object.
+- Some important points to remember:
+- If we delete a child record and then restore it from the recycle bin, the master-detail relationship gets lost at the time of deletion and does not get restored     after child/detail getting restored.
+- To convert a master-detail to look-up we have to check that there is no roll-up summary field available and can convert a look-up to master-detail if lookup field   in all records contains a value.
+- #3.
+Many-to-Many relationships:
+- In many-to-many relationships, records of particular objects are linked to multiple records of different objects and vice versa.
+- There is no such field as a many-to-many relationship in Salesforce, we can create a many-to-many relationship by creating two master-detail relationships with a common object.
+- This common object can also be specified as the junction object.

+- #4.
+Self-relationship:
+-Self-relationship simply means creating a relationship with itself.
+- In this, we can relate an object with itself by look-up.
+Example: Account object has a field called Parent Account which shows the self-relationship in Account.

+- #5.
+External relationship:

+- This is a new field type that has been introduced with Salesforce Connect.
+- To link an external object to another external object, we use the external relationship field.
+- It supports standard look-up relationships that use 18 characters Salesforce Id for the association.